Global telecom treaty without Net controls signed by 89 nations

 After 12 days of rancorous, largely private negotiations, the bad feeling between the two opposing camps may take some time to ease.
 Delegates from the pro-treaty group accused the United States and Europe of reneging on a compromise agreement that fell apart on Thursday.

 ITU officials on Friday gave an upbeat interpretation of the summit, predicting many of the countries that had yet to sign the treaty would do so once they have consulted with their respective legislatures.
-But the failed attempts by some member states to significantly extend the ITU's remit into the Internet have weakened the 147-year-old organization.
+But the failed attempts by some member states to significantly extend the ITU's remit into the Internet have weakened the 147-year-old organisation.

 "The ITU won't become irrelevant but it tried to claim some of the Internet without having the mandate to do so," said a European delegate who declined to be identified.
 "It saw an opportunity, but both the triumph and the curse of the ITU is that it can't instigate anything, it depends on member states - some said let's expand the mandate and others said let's not."